awsdocs/aws-config-developer-guide/doc_source/resource-config-reference.md

 # Supported Resource Types<a name="resource-config-reference"></a>

 AWS Config supports the following AWS resources types and resource relationships\.
-Some regions support a subset of these resource types\.
-What is available in the AWS Config Console in a given region is the source of truth regarding what is, or is not, supported in a given region\.
+Some Regions support a subset of these resource types\.
+For information on which resource types are supported in which Regions, see [Resource Coverage by Region Availability](https://docs.aws.amazon.com/config/latest/developerguide/what-is-resource-config-coverage.html)\.

 Advanced Queries for AWS Config supports a subset of these resource types\.
 For a list of those supported resource types, see [Supported Resource Types for Advanced Queries](https://github.com/awslabs/aws-config-resource-schema/tree/master/config/properties/resource-types)\.